Charged with Burglary in Fort Worth, Texas?

 For example: a man comes over to visit his ex-wife and see his biological children.
 The ex-wife allows him into the residence and an argument ensues.
 She begins yelling at him and claims he entered into the residence with the intent to assault her and calls the police.
 Even if the man did assault her, can the police establish that he lacked consent to enter the residence?
 No!
 There may be a crime of domestic violence assault in this example, but the police will have a tough time establishing probable cause for the crime of burglary of a habitation with intent to commit assault.

-Lack Of Criminal Intent To Commit Theft Or Other Felony
+Lack of Criminal Intent To Commit Theft or Other Felony

 What if someone is not permitted to enter into an alleged victim’s residence but no theft or assault has taken place?
 What if the homeowner arrives to find someone in their house but nothing has been stolen or moved around?
 Can the crime of burglary of a habitation be proven?
 Proving the crime in these instances will hinge on proving the element of intent to commit theft or other felony.

 For example: we have represented citizens that entered the wrong residence because they were drunk or confused and walked around inside the residence and the homeowner understandably panicked and called the police and had them arrested for burglary of a habitation.
 Did they have the criminal intent to commit theft or other felony?
 NO!
 At most, they committed the crime of criminal trespass, a lesser misdemeanor crime with no possibility of prison.
-It is critical that your criminal defense attorney thoroughly explore the facts of your case do determine if there is sufficient evidence to establish criminal intent to commit theft or other felony.
+It is critical that your criminal defense attorney thoroughly explore the facts of your case to determine if there is sufficient evidence to establish criminal intent to commit theft or other felony.

 Reasonable Doubt